A Simple Trick to Improve your Landscape Photography

 You can’t necessarily move left, right, forward, or back in some cases due to the terrain.
 You might have to just deal with what you’ve got.
 But that’s fine!
 Work with it however you can.

-In those cases where you do have some flexibility, though, it’s a vital life lesson in photography that you can pick your foreground and background to improve your photo.
-It’s all about training your eye and brain to seek, and see the opportunities as they arise in the field.
+In those cases where you do have some flexibility, though, it’s a vital lesson in photography that you can pick your foreground and background to improve your photo.
+It’s all about training your eye and your brain to seek and see opportunities as they arise in the field.

-I hope this helps next time you are out on a photo adventure in front of our planet’s glorious landscapes!
+I hope this helps next time you’re out on a photo adventure in front of our planet’s glorious landscapes!

 Best,